 6. Wall-mounted Indian Style Pooja Room Designs

-As the name suggests, these pooja room designs are mounted on walls and devotional spaces for small apartments or studio apartments.
+As the name suggests, these modern pooja room designs are mounted on walls and devotional spaces for small apartments or studio apartments.
 They are ideal for tiny spaces, prevent the use of the floor, and can be easily installed in any corner in minimal space.
 They could be closed cabinets or open shelves as well.

 7. Corner Pooja Room Design